 The mammalogy team has documented 30 species of mammals in the Sierra Cacachilas.

 While this includes some large mammals like mule deer, bobcats, and coyotes, most of the 16 flightless mammals are small rodents.
 Fourteen of the species are bats.
-The team also discovered that several of the abandoned mine tunnels on the ranches are home to some of the East Cape's largest overwintering and maternity roosts of the endangered lesser long-nosed bat, Leptonycteris yerbabuenae.
+The team also discovered that several of the abandoned mine tunnels on the ranches are home to some of the East Cape's largest overwintering and maternity roosts of the formerly endangered lesser long-nosed bat, Leptonycteris yerbabuenae.

 Ecology of Desert bats